FractalMachinist/do-robots-dream-in-color/README.md

 ## Status & Feedback
 This is a prototype.
 I stopped developing here to gather feedback about direction and future features.

-## Issues
-- For some reason, hitting 'random' seems to just... not happen sometimes.

 <details>
 <summary>Original README.md</summary>
 <div style="text-align:center"><img src="logo.png" /></div>